 There are a wide range of agencies which have both a direct and indirect focus upon health and social care policies, a number of whom run excellent graduate management training schemes, some examples would include:

-The National Health Service
+- The National Health Service

-Voluntary Organisations such as ‘Cancer Research’ and ‘Age Concern’
+- Voluntary Organisations such as ‘Cancer Research’ and ‘Age Concern’

-Education and Welfare
+- Education and Welfare

-Journalism, for specialist professional journals and more broadly
+- Journalism, for specialist professional journals and more broadly

-Public and Environmental Health
+- Public and Environmental Health

-Agencies who deal with issues such as victim support and domestic violence
+- Agencies who deal with issues such as victim support and domestic violence

 Your Health and Social Care Pathway Degree and Employability

-Experiences you can gain as a Health and Social Care Pathway degree student, through your specialist internship, modules, placements, work experiences and volunteering, are an excellent way of enriching your CV so that it includes that all important 'experience' that employers so often look for.
+Experiences you can gain as a Health and Social Care Pathway degree student, through your specialist observational placement, modules, placements, work experiences and volunteering, are an excellent way of enriching your CV so that it includes that all important 'experience' that employers so often look for.
 When interviewed for your first job, you will often find that employers have a keen interest in how far you have developed your appreciation of the connections between your academic subject and the work of their organisations – through your specialist internship and experiences of placements, voluntary work, work experience and beyond, Health and Social Care Pathway degree students are very well placed to respond with confidence and competence.
 Opportunities to secure a career that is right for you, can be enhanced not only through the wide range of experiences that are available to you through your degree programme, but also through the wealth of resources and support that is available through our specialist Careers Network.